dapr/dapr/README.md

 ## Features

 * Event-driven Pub-Sub system with pluggable providers and at-least-once semantics
-* Input and Output bindings with pluggable providers
+* Input and output bindings with pluggable providers
 * State management with pluggable data stores
 * Consistent service-to-service discovery and invocation
 * Opt-in stateful models: Strong/Eventual consistency, First-write/Last-write wins
-* Cross platform Virtual Actors
+* Cross platform virtual actors
 * Rate limiting
 * Built-in distributed tracing using Open Telemetry
 * Runs natively on Kubernetes using a dedicated Operator and CRDs
 * Supports all programming languages via HTTP and gRPC
 * Multi-Cloud, open components (bindings, pub-sub, state) from Azure, AWS, GCP
-* Runs anywhere - as a process or containerized
+* Runs anywhere, as a process or containerized
 * Lightweight (58MB binary, 4MB physical memory)
 * Runs as a sidecar - removes the need for special SDKs or libraries
 * Dedicated CLI - developer friendly experience with easy debugging